 These items will be due according to a time schedule established by the instructor published in the course.
 Documentation of a specified number of venipunctures and skin punctures is required.
 A recording form is provided in the course material.

-The grading scale is:
+For the Phlebotomy course the grading scale is:

 90-100% Α

 80-90% В

-70-80% С
+70-80% С 78% needed for clinical practicum eligibility

 60-70% D

 below 60% F